minenwerfer/braun/README.md

 ### Preloading

-This loader emits a preloading script that you can include in your root HTML to ensure a smoother user experience.
+In case of options.pack is set to false (or by default when using Webpack) the plugin preloading script that you can include in your root HTML to ensure a smoother user experience.
 ```html
 <script type="text/javascript" src="/preload-icons.js"></script>
 ```